We are Franklin

 No matter what brings you to our door, fun is guaranteed!

-Our own space will open sometime in 2023.
 A lot of work goes into making a makerspace!
-Our current lack of a home is not stopping us from engaging with our community!
+Our current lack of a home is not stopping us from engaging with our community though.

-- We have demonstrated at community events and have run several afterschool and recreation department programs.
+We have participated at community events and have run several after-school and recreation department programs.

-- Some classes are currently being held at the Rowell Community Center in Franklin!
+Some of our classes are currently being held at the Rowell Community Center in Franklin!

-- We have already amassed a lot of equipment though purchases and donation - enough to fill a 40' shipping container!
+We have already amassed a lot of equipment though purchases and donation - enough to fill a 40' shipping container, so we are ready to make stuff.
+Want to come with?